RyanHuang2017/Ball_Chaser/README.md

 # Ball_Chaser
-Build robot that can automatically chase the ball once the ball is captured by the camera of the robot
+Build robot that can automatically chase a ball in a Gazebo world, once the ball is captured by the camera of the robot